752-10 VEHICLES

 The caseworker must document how he or she determined the owner's equity value of the vehicle.
 If the caseworker finds the client's statement of a vehicle's value questionable (including circumstances where the value seems too high and makes them ineligible), they can verify the vehicle's value by:

 1. Using the NADANational Automobile Dealers Association Appraisal Guides on the Internet at www.NADAguides.com.
-(Refer to the Administrative Procedures Manual section 105-15 for procedures for using the NADANational Automobile Dealers Association website.)
+(Refer to the Administrative Procedures Manual MS 105-15 for procedures for using the NADANational Automobile Dealers Association website.)
 The fair market value is the base amount quoted as Average Trade-in or Low Retail.

 2. Getting an appraisal from a local dealer.

-3. Using local newspaper ads, community bulletin boards or other local advertisements giving the selling price for similar vehicles. or,
+3. Using local newspaper ads, community bulletin boards or other local advertisements giving the selling price for similar vehicles; or,

 4. In remote areas, using collateral contacts from a disinterested knowledgeable source, such as a bank, village council, store owner, merchant or dealer.

 5. If the household questions the value assigned to their vehicle, discuss with them the reason they think the vehicle is worth less and document this information in the case file.
 For example, they may explain that the vehicle is not running or needs significant repairs.
 Accept the household's stated value unless the explanation provided is questionable.
-See ATAPAlaska Temporary Assistance Program MSManual Section 700-4B for the definition of questionable information.
+See ATAPAlaska Temporary Assistance Program MS 700-4 B for the definition of questionable information.

 Example 1:

-Judy Jetson’s application states she owns a 2003 Toyota Camry used to get to work and a 1995 Suzuki motorcycle that her son uses for recreation.
-She values the Toyota at $5,000 but it is exempt because it’s used for transportation.
-She states the motorcycle is worth $2,100 because that’s what she paid for it 5 years ago.
+Judy Jetson's application states she owns a 2003 Toyota Camry used to get to work and a 1995 Suzuki motorcycle that her son uses for recreation.
+She values the Toyota at $5,000 but it is exempt because it's used for transportation.
+She states the motorcycle is worth $2,100 because that's what she paid for it 5 years ago.
 The motorcycle would make the household ineligible but the estimated price seems high to the caseworker.
-They check NADANational Automobile Dealers Association and find the motorcycle is actually valued at only $1,395.The motorcycle’s equity value counts towards the resource limit.
+They check NADANational Automobile Dealers Association and find the motorcycle is actually valued at only $1,395.
+The motorcycle's equity value counts towards the resource limit.

 Example 2:

 Fred Flintstone submits an application for his family.
 He reports they own a 2005 Ford F150 used for him to get to work and a 2006 Honda Accord that his wife uses to take the kids to school and do the shopping.
 When the family applied for assistance 9 months ago, they also owned a 2000 Bayliner.
 When Fred was asked about the boat at his interview, he stated he sold it 4 months ago.
 He stated he did not have proof of the sale.
 DMVDivision of Motor Vehicles records on IEVSInstant Eligibility Verification System shows the boat is still registered to Mr. Flintstone.
-The caseworker then looks the boat up on NADANational Automobile Dealers Association and finds the value is $3,600.
+The caseworker then looks the boat up on NADANational Automobile Dealers Association and finds the value if $3,600.
 The caseworker must give the family an opportunity to verify the sale of the boat before determining eligibility.

 752-10 C. VEHICLES IN REMOTE AREAS